cozybuild/StreamControllerElgatoKeyLight/README.md

 # Elgato Key Light Control

-Control your Elgato Key Light with StreamDeck.
-Supports brightness and temperature control and dial control.
+Control your Elgato Key Light with your Stream Deck on Linux powered by [StreamController](https://github.com/StreamController/StreamController).
+This plugin supports brightness and temperature control of your Elgato Key Light.
+Stream Deck+ Dial controllers are also supported.

 ## Supported lights